twiecki/CythonGSL/README.rst

 Purpose
 =======

-CythonGSL provides a set of Cython declarations for the GNU Scientific Library (GSL).
+CythonGSL provides a Cython interface for the GNU Scientific Library (GSL).

 Cython is the ideal tool to speed up numerical computations by